-Currently, the Thought Leadership (TL) division of The Economist is offering exciting internship opportunities in Asia.
-TL interns function like entry-level staff members—they don’t make copies, fetch coffee or answer phones.
+Currently, the thought leadership (TL) division of The Economist is offering exciting internship opportunities in Asia.
+TL interns function like entry-level editorial staff members—they don’t make copies, fetch coffee or answer phones.

 We are recruiting a six-month intern based in Hong Kong.
-Please note we cannot sponsor training visa for interns so applicants must be legally allowed to work in Hong Kong.
+Please note we cannot sponsor training visas for interns so applicants must be legally allowed to work in Hong Kong.

 In the role you would be expected to:

 To succeed in the role you must have:

 To succeed in the role you will be able to demonstrate: